railsbridge/docs/step_file_reference.md

   * indicates that the student should see some output in the terminal
   * says "expected result:" and then puts the text in a `pre` block

+`verify`

+`verify "name"`

+  * usually contains `console` and `result` notes
+  * kind of like a step, but doesn't increment the number count

+`irb "text"`

+  * like "console" but indicates that the student should type something into irb

 ## erector elements